gnosis/gp-v2-services/README.md

 ### Frontend

-To conveniently submit orders checkout the [GPv2 UI](https://github.com/gnosis/gp-swap-ui) and point it to your local instance.
+To conveniently submit orders checkout the [CowSwap](https://github.com/gnosis/cowswap) frontend and point it to your local instance.